 Coigniers History, Family Crest & Coats of Arms

 Coigniers is one of the thousands of new names that the Norman Conquest brought to England in 1066.
-The Coigniers family lived in Durham.
-The family were originally from the area of Coigners, Normandy, and it is from this location that their name derives.
+The Coigniers family lived in Coisgnières, Normandy, "as the name was spelt in Normandy; one of the noblest families in the North of England."

 Early Origins of the Coigniers family